komal3120/komal3120/README.md

 ### Hi there, Komal Pal👋

 - 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently learning Deep Learning And DS
-- 💬 Ask me about Python
+- 💬 Ask me about Python and Web Technologies
 - 📫 How to reach me: komalpal0000@gmail.com